aaronbloomfield/pdr/labs/lab10/index.md

 ### Pre-lab ###

-1. The pre-lab is the compression phase of the Huffman coding.
-2. You may NOT use a STL class for the heap (such as priority_queue), but you may use other STL classes (i.e. non-heap related classes).
+1. Create a heap
-3. Implement the Huffman encoding routine discussed in the pre-lab section.
+2. Implement the Huffman encoding (compression) routine using your heap
-4. Your program must compile with make!
-5. Your program should only take in one command-line parameter!
-6. Files to download: [fileio.cpp](fileio.cpp.html) ([src](fileio.cpp)), and the example files (in the labs/lab10/examples/ directory), or as one [examples.zip](examples.zip) file)
+3. Files to download: [fileio.cpp](fileio.cpp.html) ([src](fileio.cpp)), and the example files (in the labs/lab10/examples/ directory), or as one [examples.zip](examples.zip) file)
-7. Files to submit: heap.cpp, heap.h, huffmanenc.cpp, Makefile (you can submit additional .cpp/.h files, if needed, as long as it compiles with `make`)
+4. Files to submit: heap.cpp, heap.h, huffmanenc.cpp, Makefile (you can submit additional .cpp/.h files, if needed, as long as it compiles with `make`)

 ### In-lab ###

-1. The in-lab is the decompression phase of the Huffman coding.
-2. Implement the Huffman decoding routine discussed in the in-lab section.
+1. Implement the Huffman decoding (decompression) routine discussed in the in-lab section
-3. Your program must compile with make!
-4. Your program should only take in one command-line parameter!
-5. Files to download: [inlab-skeleton.cpp](inlab-skeleton.cpp.html) ([src](inlab-skeleton.cpp)), and your pre-lab files
+2. Files to download: [inlab-skeleton.cpp](inlab-skeleton.cpp.html) ([src](inlab-skeleton.cpp)), and your pre-lab files
-6. Files to submit: huffmandec.cpp, Makefile (you can submit additional .cpp/.h files, if needed, as long as it compiles with `make`)
+3. Files to submit: huffmandec.cpp, Makefile (you can submit additional .cpp/.h files, if needed, as long as it compiles with `make`)

 ### Post-lab ###

-1. Complete the post-lab report, as described in the post-lab section.
-2. Ensure that the pre-lab code (compression) and post-lab code (decompression) work properly, as they will be submitted again
-3. Create a new Makefile, as specified in the post-lab section
+1. In a report, analyze the time and space complexity of your encoding and decoding code
+2. Create a Makefile to compile both the encoding and decoding portions of your Huffman routine in one step
-4. Files to submit: postlab10.pdf, Makefile, all necessary source code files
+3. Files to submit: postlab10.pdf, Makefile, all necessary source code files

 ------------------------------------------------------------